JgregoriBb/SA_Downloader_script/README.md

 This script runs through Blackboard Learn Courses and downloads student sumbissions for assessesments that have the Safeassign anti-plagiarisim tool enabled.
 A folder is created for each assignment and the user Id is included in the file name for further processing.

-This script has not been tested for windows computers
+This script has not been tested for windows computers.

+> This script currently supports Ulta courses.
+Adding support for original courses in the next few days

 ## Setup